 Also of interest is that Laguna Hills has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Laguna Hills ranks among the highest in the nation.
-Of the 25-and-older adult population in Laguna Hills, 45.61% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Laguna Hills is one of the most well-educated cities in the nation.
+45.61% of adults in Laguna Hills have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Laguna Hills in 2010 was $43,166, which is wealthy relative to California and the nation.
 This equates to an annual income of $172,664 for a family of four.
 However, Laguna Hills contains both very wealthy and poor people as well.

 Laguna Hills is an extremely ethnically-diverse city.
 The people who call Laguna Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laguna Hills residents report their race to be White, followed by Asian.
 Laguna Hills also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 19.55% of the city’s residents.
 Important ancestries of people in Laguna Hills include Irish, English, Italian, and Iranian.

 The most common language spoken in Laguna Hills is English.
 Other important languages spoken here include Spanish and Persian.